Hi, I'm Savannah

 I’m just a small town girl (livin’ in a lonely world -as Journey would say) who loves the outdoors, animals, and a nice long bubble bath at the end of the day.
-I’ve been ‘sick’ for almost a year now, with severe adult onset eczema.
+I’ve been ‘sick’ for over two years now, with severe adult onset eczema.

 It started as a very small, patch of dry, red skin between my middle and index finger on my right hand.
 I thought nothing of it at first, but over time it started to grow larger, redder, and itchier with vengence.
 For a while, I believed that I was reacting to the bleach solution we used for wiping down tables and counters at work.
 I became very careful about wearing gloves whenever I was cleaning or doing dishes, and hoped that this would all just go away.

 Needless to say, it didn’t.
 To my dismay, it spread like wildfire over one hand and onto the next.
 Then to my right calf, the tops of my thighs, and even onto my poor tummy.
 I was devastated.
 Over time, loved ones began to remark that my skin looked as if it was burned, and I became very self conscious.
 I’d slather on lotion several times a day, to no avail.
 I’d apologize about my hands being ‘disgusting’ whenever someone asked to see the ring my sweetheart gave to me.
 I’d wake up itching on and off throughout the night.
 Eventually it even became painful to wash my hands.